yasaswinigongati/Python-Projects/README.md

 User-friendly graphical interface.
 Designed using the Tkinter library.
 Requirements:
-Tkinter (usually included with Python by default)
+Tkinter (usually included with Python by default).
 2. QR Code Generator
 A Python application that generates QR codes from user input using the qrcode library.
 This tool allows you to convert text, URLs, or other information into a scannable QR code image.
 Features: